ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 <Head title="Status messages" />

 A status message like "Form posted" can be displayed after submitting a form.
-The validation object contains a `message` property used for this:
+The validation object contains a `message` store used for this:

 ## Usage